PhaethonPsychis/gagabank/README.md

 # gagabank
 Receive money.
 Transfer funds.
 You are the bank.
 A simple and powerful platform on the Ethereum blockchain to start a presale.
 #### Design Principles
-Increase security on blockchain transactions.</br>
+Store data such as sponsors addresses on an external database because is very cheap.
+The alternative is to create a solidity mapping and store data on the blockchain which is very expensive and not necessary</br>
 Minimize the cost of contract deployment</br>
-Minimize the transaction cost for the end user.
-How to do it?
-We reduce the gas consumption for the owner and the users.
-We use the Ethereum blockchain as a settlement and computation layer and not for storing data since the cost of block space is very high.
-We store data on an external database which is very cheap
+Minimize the transaction cost for the end user</br>
-# What can we do on gagabank?
+Perform calculations off-chain</br>
 #### Launch a pre-sale for a digital artifact that is decentralised and permissionless
 You can start accepting payments in your gagabank account</br>
 You can set a minimum and or a maximum amount for each transaction</br>